- About Us

 Beans (cooked well), Canned Chicken, Canned Tuna, Cottage Cheese, Crab, Eggs, Fish, Canned Peaches & Pears, Canned Vegetables, Mashed Potatoes, Thinned Grits

 Stage 4 is a stabilization diet.
-You may gradually transition to Stage 4 beginning in week 6.
-You may want to try to add cooked fresh or frozen vegetables and baked or broiled moist fish or chicken.
+You may gradually transition to Stage 4 beginning in week 4, if you are tolerating stage 3 foods.
+You may want to try to adding cooked fresh or frozen vegetables and baked or broiled moist fish or chicken.
 Beef and pork may be tried in this stage, but choose tender cuts and don't over cook them.
 Some patients don't tolerate leftovers if they become tough when re-heated.
 Cut all meats across the grain and cut thinly.

 This is when you can start introducing foods back into your diet by gradually eating a normal, healthy diet.
 Start with "simple" foods.

 Transition to baked or broiled seafood, chicken, turkey.
 Chew meats VERY well and eat proteins first.
 Beef and pork may be tried.
 Choose lean, tender cuts and don't overcook.
 You may try fresh and frozen vegetables and fruits.
 You may try salads.
 NO citrus membranes, tough vegetable skins or seeds.
 These may cause a blockage in your intestines.
 You may try well-toasted bread, crispy crackers, no-sugar cereal soaked in milk or light soy milk.
 Butter, olive oil, mayonnaise, soft margarine, salad dressings are allowed in small amounts to prevent essential fatty acid deficiency.
 Fat-free substitutes may contain hidden sugars.
 Choose Splenda®, Nutrasweet®, Sweet & Low® , or Stevia to sweeten foods and beverages.